xyfJASON/visual-tokenizer-pytorch/README.md

 </tr>
 </table>

+- The network architecture for all the experiments above is [SimpleCNN](./models/autoencoder/simple_cnn.py).
 - Results are tested on CelebA test set which contains 19962 images.
 - Codebook usage is calculated as the percentage of used codes in the queue of size 65536 over the whole codebook size.
 - Perplexity is also calculated based on the queue of size 65536.